1amG4bor/MazeRunner/README.md

  - [ ] ... and so much more :)

 ## Author:  'G4bor'
-***I will continue the project in my free time, so... sometimes it's worth looking back and check there is a new development!***
+***I will continue the project in my free time, so... sometimes it's worth looking back and check the new developments.***

 ### Source: